 PRIMARY OBJECTIVE: I. To determine if liver SBRT in combination with IO-based systemic therapy improves survival compared to IO-based systemic therapy alone, in patients with hepatocellular cancer with macrovascular invasion.
 SECONDARY OBJECTIVES: I. To evaluate and compare progression-free survival between treatment arms.
 II.
 To evaluate and compare objective response rate between treatment arms.
 III.
 To evaluate and compare vascular recanalization between treatment arms.
 IV.
 To evaluate and compare biochemical decline in alpha-fetoprotein (AFP) between treatment arms.
 V. To evaluate and compare toxicity within and between treatment arms.
 VI.
 To evaluate and compare liver decompensation per Child Pugh score between treatment arms.
 VII.
 To evaluate and compare liver decompensation per modified albumin-bilirubin (ALBI) (mALBI) score between treatment arms.
-HEALTH-RELATED QUALITY OF LIFE (HRQOL) OBJECTIVES: I. To compare Functional Assessment of Cancer Therapy-Hepatobiliary (FACT-Hep) total score at 6 months between the treatment arms.
-(Primary) II.
-To evaluate and compare quality-adjusted survival using European Quality of Life Five Dimension (EQ-5D) between treatment arms.
-(Secondary) III.
-To evaluate FACT-Hep total scores over time between the treatment arms.
-(Exploratory) EXPLORATORY OBJECTIVES: I. Biospecimen collection for future correlative analyses.
+HEALTH-RELATED QUALITY OF LIFE (HRQOL) OBJECTIVES: I. Primary: To compare Functional Assessment of Cancer Therapy-Hepatobiliary (FACT-Hep) total score at 6 months between the treatment arms.
+II.
+Secondary: To evaluate and compare quality-adjusted survival using European Quality of Life Five Dimension (EQ-5D) between treatment arms.
+(Will be done if the overall survival primary endpoint is met and/or if EQ-5D significantly differs between treatment arms.)
+III.
+Exploratory: To evaluate FACT-Hep total scores over time between the treatment arms.
+EXPLORATORY OBJECTIVES: I. Biospecimen collection for future correlative analyses.
 OUTLINE: Patients are randomized to 1 of 2 arms.
-ARM 1: Patients receive 1 of 3 IO-based systemic treatments per physicians decision.
+ARM 1: Patients receive 1 of 3 IO-based systemic treatments per physician's decision.
 TREATMENT A: Patients receive atezolizumab and bevacizumab intravenously (IV) every 3 weeks in the absence of disease progression or unacceptable toxicity.
 TREATMENT B: Patients receive tremelimumab IV once and durvalumab IV every 4 weeks in the absence of disease progression or unacceptable toxicity.
 TREATMENT C: Patients receive nivolumab and ipilimumab IV every 3 weeks for up to 4 doses followed by nivolumab IV every 4 weeks in the absence of disease progression or unacceptable toxicity.
-ARM 2: Patients receive 1 of 3 IO-based systemic treatments per physicians decision.
+ARM 2: Patients receive 1 of 3 IO-based systemic treatments per physician's decision.
 TREATMENT A: Patients undergo liver SBRT once daily (QD), once every other day (QOD), or twice weekly for 5 fractions over up to 3 weeks.
 Patients also receive atezolizumab and bevacizumab IV every 3 weeks in the absence of disease progression or unacceptable toxicity.
 TREATMENT B: Patients undergo liver SBRT QD, QOD, or twice weekly for 5 fractions over up to 3 weeks.
 Patients also receive tremelimumab IV once and durvalumab IV every 4 weeks in the absence of disease progression or unacceptable toxicity.
 TREATMENT C: Patients undergo liver SBRT QD, QOD, or twice weekly for 5 fractions over up to 3 weeks.
-Patients receive nivolumab and ipilimumab IV every 3 weeks for up to 4 doses followed by nivolumab IV every 4 weeks in the absence of disease progression or unacceptable toxicity.
+Patients also receive nivolumab and ipilimumab IV every 3 weeks for up to 4 doses followed by nivolumab IV every 4 weeks in the absence of disease progression or unacceptable toxicity.
 Additionally, patients undergo blood sample collection, chest computed tomography (CT) and CT and/or magnetic resonance imaging (MRI) throughout the study and may also undergo positron emission tomography (PET)/CT prior to registration.
 After completion of study treatment, patients are followed every 3 months for 2 years, every 6 months for 3 years then yearly.

 Study Type